-Build One Portsmouth will last through the summer of 2018.
+Build One Portsmouth lasted through the summer of 2018.

 Research and Analysis.

 Analysis of the data and information, including an evaluation of existing conditions, forecasted population, housing, and employment trends.
-Goals and objectives of the current plan will also be evaluated.
+Goals and objectives of the current plan were also be evaluated.

 Establishing the structure and themes for the development of the Plan Update.
-This will be strongly based on the Key Findings generated during Research and Analysis.
-Participation from the public will be critical in this phase to help affirm and develop the vision for the city, create guiding principles, and identify both geographic and thematic priorities.
+This was strongly based on the Key Findings generated during Research and Analysis.
+Participation from the public was critical in this phase to help affirm and develop the vision for the city, create guiding principles, and identify both geographic and thematic priorities.

 Draft Plan Recommendations.

 Writing and creating the images, graphics, and maps for the Plan.
-This phase will be dedicated to the preparation of the Plan document to provide actionable recommendations.
-The document will be designed to be concise, interactive, and user friendly to illustrate preferred concepts.
+This phase was dedicated to the preparation of the Plan document to provide actionable recommendations.
+The document was designed to be concise, interactive, and user friendly to illustrate preferred concepts.

 Conduct the public and official review of the Plan, collect comments, make edits and revisions based on staff, planning commission and council direction, and prepare the final Plan documents.

 The Outreach Team was a diverse group of community members.
 Each Team member had access to large networks of people and worked to spread the word about this unique opportunity to get involved.
 This group was active throughout the process inviting people to the public meetings, workshops and other events.

 Input and feedback